ArchiveTeam/grab-site/README.md

 Use a [DNS history](https://www.google.com/search?q=historical+OR+history+dns) service to find the old IP address (the DNS "A" record) for the domain.
 Add a line to your `/etc/hosts` to point the domain to the old IP.
 Start a crawl with `--wpull-args=--no-skip-getaddrinfo` to make wpull use `/etc/hosts`.

+#### twitter.com/user

+Use [webrecorder.io](https://webrecorder.io/) instead of grab-site.
+Hit the 'Auto Scroll' button at the top.
+Wait until it's done and unpress the Auto Scroll button.
+Click the 'N MB' icon at the top and download your WARC file.

 Changing ignores during the crawl